 – Sea buckthorn oil (for all skin types, but especially aging or dry skin)

 – Rosehip seed oil (regenerating, firming, anti-aging)

 – Carrot seed oil (super nourishing! – you only need a miniscule amount of this oil.
 Beware, it does not smell like carrots!
 It has a pungent, earthy scent).
-Added bonus – it’s a natural SPF, but I don’t know if that is accurate.
+Some say it’s a natural SPF, but I don’t know if that is accurate.

 – Borage oil (high in oleic acids – for most skin types, especially oily and acne-prone skin)

 – Evening primrose oil (acne, aging, normal skin)

 – Neem oil (antimicrobial and healing – for acne and oily skin)

 – Emu oil (emollient, protective and nourishing – for dry or aging skin)